01-edu/ai-starter/content/i-win-arguments/README.md

 // "second arg"
 ```

-For more args, you will need to simply repeat the same process!
-Comma `,` then the other argument and it goes on.
+For additional arguments, repeat the same process: add a comma `,` followed by the next argument.

-> Please note that you can name your arguments however you please.
-Just make sure that you reuse the proper name inside the scope of your function.
+> Note: You can name your arguments however you like.
+Just ensure you use the correct names inside the function’s scope.

-### Return value
+#### Return Value

 In addition to accepting arguments, functions can also `return` values.

 Return values are the `outputs` that a function provides after completing its task.

-We are now going to adapt `myFirstFunction` so that it `returns` a value instead of just `logging it`.
+Let’s adapt `myFirstFunction` so that it `returns` a value instead of just `logging` it.

 ```js
 let myFirstFunction = (arg1) => {